-This section addresses all of the exterior areas of the. property surrounding' the Home.
+STANDARD: Depending on the dimensions of the room and the vinyl chosen, each room will typically have one or more vinyl seams.
+Seams should not separate.
+BUILDER CORRECTION: Repair or replace as necessary YARD GRADING This section addresses all of the exterior areas of the. property surrounding' the Home.
 It describes the typical characteristics and occasional problems associated with yard grading and the applicable warranty performance standards.

-28. Improper Drainage

-DEFICIENCY: Not applicable.
+28. Improper Drainage DEFICIENCY: Not applicable.
 It is the sole responsibility of the Homeowner to preserve, maintain and protect the drainage-design criteria after the walk-through.
 This applies unless it is determined that the design, installation and/or materials used were defective.
-NOTE: After heavy rains, some water may remain for up to 24 hours (or even 48 hours in drainage swales).
+NOTE: After heavy rains, some water may remain for up to 72 hours.
+Water may stand longer during periods of heavy rains, especially when heavy rains occur on successive days.
 This is typical and not considered a grading defect.
 STANDARD: The drainage design of the yard areas is approved by the local jurisdictional agency.
 It is the Builder's responsibility to grade your yard areas so that it meets these criteria at the time of your walk-through.
 After the close of escrow or move-in, whichever occurs first, it is the responsibility of the Homeowner to preserve the drainage design pattern and protect the grading contours from erosion, blockage, over saturation, or any other changes that adversely affect the intent of the drainage design.
 Accordingly, because these Homeowner responsibilities begin as the warranty period commences, there is no warranty performance standard covering this item.
 The Builder is only responsible to provide finish yard grading that meets the drainage design criteria at the time of walk-through.

 BUILDER CORRECTION: No action will be taken.
-Deliberate attention should be given by the

-Homeowner to prevent erosion, maintain the grading contours, avoid blocking the drainage patterns, and incorporate the original drainage design patterns and contours (slopes and swales) into any improvements the Homeowner may add.

-28.1 Settling or Sink Holes
+Deliberate attention should be given by the Homeowner to prevent erosion, maintain the grading contours, avoid Homeowner to prevent erosion, maintain the grading contours, avoid blocking the drainage patterns, and incorporate the original drainage design patterns and contours (slopes and swales) into any 28.1 Settling or Sink Holes DEFICIENCY: Settling or sinking around underground installations or other filled areas interferes with the drainage design patterns of the lot, or exceeds a vertical depth of 3 inches.

-DEFICIENCY: Settling or sinking around underground installations or other filled areas interferes with the drainage design patterns of the lot, or exceeds a vertical depth of 3 inches.
-STANDARD: Certain components of your Home are installed below the finish- grade level of your yard areas, such as footings, utility lines and piping installation, the area excavated to install them should be back- filled with enough compaction (density) to prevent any settling or sinking in the future.
+STANDARD: Certain components of your Home are installed below the finishgrade level of your yard areas, such as footings, utility lines and piping installation, the area excavated to install them should be backfilled with enough compaction (density) to prevent any settling or sinking in the future.
 Minor settling is acceptable.

 BUILDER CORRECTION: Fill affected area as necessary and contour to meet applicable drainage design pattern.
 This will be done one time only during the warranty period.